2008 United States presidential election: Media bias

 Republicans and independents leveled significant criticism at media outlets' coverage of the presidential election season.
 An October 22, 2008 Pew Research Center poll estimated 70% of registered voters believed journalists wanted Barack Obama to win the election, as opposed to 9% for John McCain.
 Another Pew survey, conducted after the election, found that 67% of voters thought that the press fairly covered Obama, versus 30% who viewed the coverage as unfair.
 Regarding McCain, 53% of voters viewed his press coverage as fair versus 44% who characterized it as unfair.
 Among affiliated Democrats, 83% believed the press fairly covered Obama; just 22% of Republicans thought the press was fair to McCain.

 At the February debate, Tim Russert of NBC News was criticized for what some perceived as disproportionately tough questioning of Democratic presidential contender Hillary Clinton.
 Among the questions, Russert had asked Clinton, but not Obama, to provide the name of the new Russian President (Dmitry Medvedev).
 This was later parodied on Saturday Night Live.
 In October 2007, liberal commentators accused Russert of harassing Clinton over the issue of supporting drivers' licenses for illegal immigrants.

 On April 16, ABC News hosted a debate in Philadelphia, Pennsylvania.
 Moderators Charles Gibson and George Stephanopoulos were criticized by viewers, bloggers and media critics for the poor quality of their questions.
 Many viewers said they considered some of the questions irrelevant when measured against the importance of the faltering economy or the Iraq War.
-Included in that category were continued questions about Obama's former pastor, Senator Hillary Clinton's assertion that she had to duck sniper fire in Bosnia more than a decade ago, and Senator Obama's not wearing an American flag pin.
+Included in that category were continued questions about Obama's former pastor, Senator Hillary Clinton's assertion that she had to duck sniper fire in Bosnia more than a decade prior, and Senator Obama's not wearing an American flag pin.
 The moderators focused on campaign gaffes and some believed they focused too much on Obama.
 Stephanopoulos defended their performance, saying "Senator Obama was the front-runner" and the questions were "not inappropriate or irrelevant at all."